cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 on the client side relative to a single-server implementation).

-OPAQUE is defined and proven as the composition of two functionalities: an oblivious pseudorandom function (OPRF) and an authenticated key-exchange (AKE) protocol.
+OPAQUE is defined and proven as the composition of two functionalities: an oblivious pseudorandom function (OPRF) and an authenticated key exchange (AKE) protocol.
 It can be seen as a "compiler" for transforming any suitable AKE protocol into a secure aPAKE protocol.
 (See {{security-considerations}} for requirements of the OPRF and AKE protocols.)
 This document specifies OPAQUE instantiations based